atrincas/react-app-loader/README.md

 ## How it works

-- The endpoint of the url must return the react script as a string.
+- Fetches a react-app from the given url.
-- After that it will inject the script into the DOM.
+- After that it will inject the react-app script into the DOM.
 - If needed, it can append a div element where the app will be mounted.

 ## Installation